 Throughout the scriptures, there was no verse where God mentioned he was not going to forgive sins no matter how bad.
 Jesus himself said in Luke 5:32 that “I have come to call sinners to turn from their sins, not to spend my time with those who think they are already good enough”.
 (NLT)

 The only sin that is unforgivable according to the Scriptures is blasphemy against the Holy Spirit.

 “For this reason, I tell you: people can be forgiven any sin and any evil they say, but whoever says evil things against the Holy Spirit will not be forgiven.”
 Matthew 12:31 (GNT)

-A little background to the verse:
+A little background to the verse stated above: